 What is Adipose-Derived cellular therapy?

 Adipose-derived cell-based therapy (ADCT) is a form of regenerative medicine that utilizes the body’s natural healing mechanism to treat various conditions.
 This technique is a regenerative medicine treatment which harvests adipose tissue (fat) from your own body as an injectable substance with remarkable healing and regenerative properties.
-It may be used to treat various orthopedic, cardiovascular, neuromuscular and autoimmune conditions.
+It may be used to treat various Orthopaedic, cardiovascular, neuromuscular and autoimmune conditions.

 Potential Benefits of Adipose-Derived Cell Therapy